Majestic-dev/Tester69/README.md

 [![](https://discord.com/api/guilds/733219077744754750/embed.png)](https://discord.gg/Xjn4uvk6KS)

+> [!WARNING]
+> This project uses python version 3.12.1, and uses features from that version.
+The project will not work on any lower version of python.

 A general-use discord bot coded in python using [discord.py](https://github.com/Rapptz/discord.py)

 # Big shoutout to [kaJob-dev](https://github.com/kaJob-dev) (kajob. on discord) for guiding me on this project!